How much does Mounjaro cost without insurance?

 Your private or commercial insurance company probably only covers Mounjaro for type 2 diabetes, not for weight loss.
 If you're trying to get Mounjaro covered by your health insurance, there are three things you can do:

-1. Talk to your healthcare provider: Before checking insurance coverage for Mounjaro, you need to ensure the medication is suitable for you.
+1. Talk to your healthcare provider.
+Before checking insurance coverage for Mounjaro, you need to ensure the medication is suitable for you.
 Talk to your doctor about whether Mounjaro is the right choice.
 Once you get a prescription for Mounjaro, you can look into insurance coverage

-2. Check in with your insurance provider: Contact your health insurance provider to see whether your plan covers the medication.
+2. Check in with your insurance provider.
+Contact your health insurance provider to see whether your plan covers the medication.
 Make sure you also ask about your insurance plan’s out-of-pocket costs and if prior authorization is needed.
 Before contacting your insurance provider, you can review your health insurance plan’s drug list (also known as a drug formulary), which you can find in your plan information.

-3. Be persistent: If your insurance plan does not provide coverage for Mounjaro, you may be able to request it with the help of your healthcare provider.
+3. Be persistent.
+If your insurance plan does not provide coverage for Mounjaro, you may be able to request it with the help of your healthcare provider.
 Eli Lilly offers a sample letter template of medical necessity your healthcare provider can use to request coverage.

 Alternatives to Mounjaro

 • Ozempic (semaglutide): Similar to Mounjaro, Ozempic is an injectable GLP-1 agonist that treats type 2 diabetes, in combination with diet and exercise.
 It can also be prescribed off-label for weight loss.
-Comparing Mounjaro vs. Ozempic, people taking 1 mg of Ozempic lost an average of up to 7% of their body weight, while those taking the highest dose of Mounjaro (15 mg) lost over 20%.
+Comparing Mounjaro vs. Ozempic, people taking 1 mg of Ozempic lost an average of up to 7% of their body weight, while those taking the highest dose of Mounjaro (15 mg) in another study lost over 20%.

 • Trulicity (dulaglutide): Trulicity is a GLP-1 agonist for type 2 diabetes that can also lead to weight loss, with decreased appetite being a common side effect.
 In clinical trials, people taking Trulicity lost between 1% to 2% of their body weight by six months, depending on their dose.
 When used in higher doses, and in combination with metformin, another diabetes medication, people lost up to 4.6% of their body weight.